xecrotron/dvlsecurevision/src/content/career.md

-# Careers at Sentinel Shield
+# Careers at DVL Secure Vision

 ## Join Our Elite Team
-At Sentinel Shield, we are always looking for dedicated, professional, and vigilant individuals to join our ranks.
+At DVL Secure Vision, we are always looking for dedicated, professional, and vigilant individuals to join our ranks.
 We offer a dynamic work environment, continuous training, and opportunities for growth.

 ## Current Openings
 - Security Officer (New York, NY)